alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_sre.md

   + The password is the `shm-<SHM ID>-domain-admin-password` secret.
 + If you see a warning dialog that the certificate cannot be verified as root, accept this and continue.

-+ Follow the [user creation instructions](./how-to-deploy-shm.md#validate-active-directory-synchronisation) from the [SHM deployment guide](./how-to-deploy-shm.md) (everything under the Validate Active Directory synchronisation header).
++ Follow the [user creation instructions](./how-to-deploy-shm.md#validate-active-directory-synchronisation) from the {ref}`SHM deployment guide <deploy_shm>` (everything under the Validate Active Directory synchronisation header).
 In brief these involve:
   + adding your details (ie. your first name, last name, phone number etc.) to a user details CSV file.
   + running `C:\Installation\CreateUsers.ps1 <path_to_user_details_file>` in a Powershell command window with elevated privileges.